hajygeld/ResNet-for-ASL-Character-Recognition/README.md

 This would then generate weights and save them in the `Best_Model/` folder within the project directory.

-# Easy Test
+# First Test Set

-To make predictions on the easy test set, (any test set with only images of ASL characters from A to I), run `test_easy.py` by
+To make predictions on the first test set, (any test set with only images of ASL characters from A to I), run `test_easy.py` by

 ```
 python3 test_easy.py "{test_data.npy}" "{test_labels.npy}"